edmondop/sonic-pi/BUILD-LINUX.md

 ## 4. Start Sonic Pi

-Finally, you can run your newly compiled `Sonic Pi` app within the `build` directly either by double clicking it in your file manager or via the terminal
+Finally, you can run your newly compiled `Sonic Pi` app within the `build/gui/qt` directly either by double clicking it in your file manager or via the terminal

 ```